NYU Global Payment Card Policy

 NYU locations outside of New York and Brooklyn.

-Bank of America’s online reconciliation system is called Global Reporting and Account Management (GRAM), MasterCard.
-All card transaction reviews and approvals are performed in GRAM, including the uploading of receipts.
+Bank of America’s online reconciliation system is called Global Reporting and Account Management (GRAM).
+All card transaction reviews and approvals are performed in GRAM, including the uploading of purchase receipts and required purchase expense descriptions.

 Merchant Category Code (MCC)

-A system of four-digit codes, maintained by the Card networks, (e.g., MasterCard, Visa), used to identify a merchant's principal trade, profession or line of business; an MCC is assigned to a merchant by the merchant or merchant acquirer.
-Examples include: 4119 – Ambulance Services, 8299 - Schools and Educational Services.
+A system of four-digit codes, maintained by the card networks, (e.g., MasterCard, Visa), used to identify a merchant's principal trade, profession or line of business; an MCC is assigned to a merchant by the merchant or merchant acquirer.
+Examples include: 4215-Fedex, 5942-Amazon Marketplace, 8299-Schools and Educational Services.

 Purchasing Card (P-Card)